zoometh/C14/neonet/index.md

 </tbody>
 </table>

+See also the [list of laboratories](http://radiocarbon.webhost.uits.arizona.edu/node/11).
+Exceptionally, if a date has no LabCode -- e.g., the 'Sep-H3 mix' from Fontbregoua, 6082 +/- 35 BP -- the convention is to use the PhaseCode (e.g., 'Sep-H3 mix') with an underscore as a prefix (e.g., '_Sep-H3 mix') to get an unique key.

 ##### **bib** and **bib_url** {#mf.bib_all}

 Every radiocarbon date should be referenced with a bibliographical reference with a plain text in the [**bib**](#mf.bib) field and and a DOI or a BibTex key in the [**bib_url**](#mf.bib_url) field.
-We favor the earliest mention of the radiocarbon date
+We favor the earliest mention of the radiocarbon date.

 ###### **bib** {#mf.bib}

 The plain text that will be plot for each radiocarbon date under the bibliographical reference section.
-Basically the name of the author(s) and the publication year, for example `Guilaine et al. 1993`, `Binder 2018` or `Manen et Sabatier 2013`
+Basically the name of the author(s) and the publication year, for example `Guilaine et al. 1993`, `Binder 2018` or `Manen et Sabatier 2013`.
+The values of this field can be the same for two different publications (e.g. `Delibrias et al. 1982` refers to two different publications the same year)

 ###### **bib_url** {#mf.bib_url}

 Either a DOI (starting with "`10`") or a unique BibTeX key.
 We favor the DOI as a unique bibliographical reference.
+The values of this field should be unique for a single publication (e.g. the BibTeX keys `Delibrias82` and `Delibrias82a`).
 For example:

 <table class="table" style="font-size: 12px; width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>